Rogue (Marvel Comics)

-Rogue is a character appearing in American comic books published by Marvel Comics, mostly in association with the X-Men.
-Created by Chris Claremont and Michael Golden, the character first appeared in Avengers Annual #10 (1981).
-In her comic book appearances, Rogue is portrayed as a mutant, a fictional subspecies of humans born with an "X-gene" that grants superhuman abilities.
+Rogue is a character appearing in American comic books published by Marvel Comics, commonly in association with the X-Men.
+Created by writer Chris Claremont and artist Michael Golden, she first appeared in Avengers Annual #10 (1981).
+In the Marvel Universe, Rogue is depicted as a mutant, a subspecies of humans born with an "X-gene" that grants superhuman abilities.
 She is capable of absorbing the life force, attributes, memories, and superpowers of anyone through physical touch.
-Rogue is initially depicted as a reluctant supervillain, but she soon joins the X-Men as a superhero and has since endured as one of its most prominent members.
+The character is initially portrayed as a reluctant supervillain, but she soon joins the X-Men as a superhero and has since endured as one of its most prominent members.

 Rogue's early history was only revealed over twenty years after her introduction in her self-titled solo series.
-The backstory written by Robert Rodi established her real name as Anna Marie, though her surname remains unknown.
+The backstory written by Robert Rodi established her real name as Anna Marie, although her surname remains unknown.
 A runaway from the fictional Caldecott County, Mississippi, Rogue is adopted by Mystique and Destiny and inducted into the Brotherhood of Evil Mutants.
 She permanently absorbs Ms. Marvel's psyche and Kree powers and, fearing for her sanity, defects from the Brotherhood to join the X-Men to use her powers for good.
-Although she would later gain full control of her mutant abilities, Rogue considers her powers a curse for many years as they prevent her from getting close to others, including her on-off love interest and eventual husband, Gambit.
-A white streak that runs through her hair and gloves that enable her to regulate her powers serve as Rogue's visual motif.
+Although she would later gain full control of her mutant abilities, Rogue considers them a curse for many years as they prevent her from getting close to others, including her on-off love interest and eventual husband Gambit, with whom she stars in the team series Rogue & Gambit and Mr. and Mrs. X. A white streak that runs through her hair and gloves that enable her to regulate her powers serve as Rogue's visual motif.

 Often listed as one of the most notable and powerful female characters in Marvel Comics, Rogue has been adapted in various media incarnations.
-Anna Paquin portrayed the character in 20th Century Fox's X-Men film series, while Lenore Zann, Meghan Black and Kieren van den Blink have provided her voice in animation.
+Anna Paquin portrayed the character in 20th Century Fox's X-Men film series, while Lenore Zann, Meghan Black, and Kieren van den Blink have provided her voice in animation.